 The law provides criminal penalties for corruption by officials.
 Nevertheless, corrupt practices remained widespread despite several high-profile prosecutions.
 There were numerous reports of government corruption during the year.

-According to World Bank indicators and other expert opinion, corruption remained a problem.
+According to expert opinion, corruption remained a problem.
 Bribery was common in the public sector.
 Laws were not always implemented effectively, and officials sometimes engaged in corrupt practices with impunity.

 Verdicts in corruption cases were often inconsistent, with sentences varying widely for similar offenses.
 Enforcement of court procedures lagged mostly due to procedural and administrative problems, especially with respect to asset forfeiture.

 Corruption was widespread in public procurement.
-A 2016 law provides for a comprehensive software mechanism to flag potential conflicts of interest in public procurement, but the law was not implemented.
+A 2016 law provides for a comprehensive software mechanism to flag potential conflicts of interest in public procurement.
 Bribery was common in the public sector, especially in health care.
 Individual executive agencies were slow in enforcing sanctions, and agencies’ own inspection bodies were generally inactive.
-Despite the emphasis on prevention in the latest National Anticorruption Strategy, individual agencies and the government did not take significant action in this area.
+During the COVID-19 pandemic, the DNA launched several investigations into procurement fraud related to purchasing personal protective equipment and ventilators.
+These investigations continued.

 Financial Disclosure: The law empowers the National Integrity Agency (ANI) to administer and audit financial disclosure statements for all public officials and to monitor conflicts of interest.
-The law stipulates that the agency may identify “significant discrepancies” between an official’s income and assets, defined as more than 45,000 lei ($11,250), and allows for seizure and forfeiture of unjustified assets.
+The law stipulates that the agency may identify “significant discrepancies” between an official’s income and assets, defined as more than 45,000 lei ($10,600), and allows for seizure and forfeiture of unjustified assets.
 The mechanism for confiscation of “unjustified assets” was cumbersome.
-Through September 15, ANI identified three cases of “significant discrepancies” totaling 3.3 million lei ($825,000).
-Through September 15, ANI identified 97 cases of incompatibilities, 26 cases of conflicts of interest, and eight cases with strong indications of criminal or corruption offenses.
-During the year ANI reviewed 14,000 public procurement procedures and issued 25 integrity warnings.
+Through September 18, ANI identified four cases of “significant discrepancies” totaling 3 million lei ($707,000).
+Through September 18, ANI identified 58 cases of incompatibilities, 19 cases of conflicts of interest, and eight cases with strong indications of criminal or corruption offenses.
+During the year ANI reviewed 13,268 public procurement procedures and issued seven integrity warnings.

 Section 5.
 Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Abuses of Human Rights